Affiliate links on Android Authority may earn us a commission. Learn more.

 How to install a Linux desktop on your Android device

 Have you ever wished your Android phone or tablet could replace your entire computer?
-You’re in luck — you can install a Linux or Ubuntu desktop environment on virtually any modern Android device thanks to some clever workarounds.
+That’s now possible — you can install a Linux or Ubuntu desktop environment on virtually any modern Android device thanks to some clever workarounds.
 You don’t need to root your phone and you can even use a Bluetooth keyboard and mouse (and maybe an external display) for a powerful desktop-like experience.
-And even though the experience doesn’t match a real Linux computer, it’s more than usable in a pinch.
+And even though the experience doesn’t match a real Linux computer, it’s more than usable in a pinch and worth trying out.

-To install Linux on your Android device, install an app like Debian NoRoot or UserLAnd.
-If you choose the latter, you'll be able to select between various distributions like Kali Linux, Arch, and Ubuntu.
-Neither option installs a full operating system, but they offer a complete desktop environment and the ability to run popular Linux programs.
+To install Linux on your Android device, you can use the Debian NoRoot or UserLAnd apps.
+If you choose the latter, you'll also get to choose between various distributions like Kali Linux, Arch, and Ubuntu.
+While neither app installs a full operating system, they do offer a complete desktop environment and the ability to run many popular Linux programs.

 JUMP TO KEY SECTIONS